Building your database

 To give you the opportunity to check that the import went correct, imported entries are put into a library-independent collection first.
 (Marked with a grey collection icon instead of a blue one.)
 To make the import part of your library:

-If you're just looking to link a PDF to an already existing entry in Bookpedia, take a look at the
+If you're just looking to link a PDF to an already existing entry in Bookpedia, take a look at the linking section.

 Searching Amazon for information

-To get your free Amazon Web Services key,
+To get your free AWS keys,

-Amazon Affiliate Program.
-You will be asked to provide a website but anything will work, even your Twitter feed.
+Then sign up for a free Associates ID at the Amazon Affiliate Program.
+You will be asked to provide a website but this does not need to be a book selling site.
+A personal blog or even a friend's webpage, if they don't mind, will do.
 (This means the Amazon sales commission generated via the Amazon access will now go directly to you!*)

 With your keys ready,